Integral flow and cycle chip-firing on graphs: Basics of classical chip-firing

 \begin{enumerate} \item $L$ is avalanche finite. \item The real part of the eigenvalues of $L$ are all positive. \item The inverse $L^{-1}$ exists and all entries of $L^{-1}$ are non-negative. \item There exists a vector ${\bf x} \in {\R}^n$ with ${\bf x} \geq 0$ such that $L{\bf x}$ has all positive entries. \end{enumerate}

-\end{prop} The equivalence of the first three conditions can be found in Plemmons \cite{Ple}, and the connection to the first condition is due to Gabrielov \cite{Gab}.
-If any (and hence all) of the conditions above hold we say that $L$ is a \defi{non-singular $M$-matrix}.
-Such matrices appear in disparate fields, including economics, operations research, finite element analysis (\cite{Ple}).
+\end{prop} The equivalence of the last three conditions can be found in Plemmons \cite{Ple}, and the connection to the first condition is due to Gabrielov \cite{Gab}.
+If any (and hence all) of the conditions in Proposition \ref{prop:Mmatrix} hold we say that $L$ is a \defi{non-singular $M$-matrix}.
+Such matrices appear in disparate fields including economics, operations research, finite element analysis \cite{Ple}.

 In \cite{GuzKli} it is shown that if $L$ is an $M$-matrix then energy-minimizing configurations exists and are unique per equivalence class.
 Given a configuration ${\bf c} \in \Z^n$ one defines the energy (or norm) to be